suspended/routino/trunk/extras/find-fixme/README.txt

 --loggable                Print progress messages suitable for logging to file.
 --logtime                 Print the elapsed time for each processing step.
+--logmemory               Print the max allocated/mapped memory for each step.

 <filename.osm>, <filename.pbf>, <filename.o5m>
                           The name(s) of the file(s) to read and parse.